 The Rise Of Fully Autonomous AI Drones

-Written by Deepak Bhagat, In Artificial Intelligence, Published On
+Written by Deepak Bhagat, In Artificial Intelligence, Updated On

 It would be an understatement to say that autonomous drones don’t exist yet.
-In fact, autonomous drones in the form of AI drones are already being used to certain extent.
+However, autonomous drones, in the form of AI drones, are already being used to a certain extent.

 • Level 0: no autonomy

-• Level 1: certain level of autonomy including altitude control system; however, the primary control is still with pilots
+• Level 1: a certain level of autonomy, including altitude control system; however, the primary control is still with pilots

 • Level 2: Multiple autonomous systems onboard and working simultaneously; the control is still with the pilots

-• Level 3: Enhanced autonomous systems under specific conditions; however, the pilots are must to monitor the progress of drones
+• Level 3: Enhanced autonomous systems under specific conditions; however, the pilots must monitor the progress of drones

-• Level 4: Greater level of autonomy in majority of the situations.
-However, the pilot can resume control when he thinks it fit
+• Level 4: The pilot has a greater level of autonomy in most situations.
+However, he can resume control when he thinks it is appropriate.

 • Level 5: Fully autonomous drones